Constraining FRB Microstructure with Polarised Shot Noise: MODELLING DYNAMIC SPECTRA

 The Stokes I dynamic spectrum, comprised of $N$ microshots in time $t$ (ms) and frequency $\nu$ (MHz), is

 where $*$ denotes convolution in time with the frequency-dependent, thin-screen scattering response $h_\nu(t)$.
-Each microshot has a peak amplitude $A_i$ (arb.) and a Gaussian FWHM $w_i = f_i W_0$, where $W_0$ (ms) is the envelope FWHM and the dimensionless width fraction $f_i$ is drawn from
+Each microshot has a peak amplitude $A_i$~Jy, drawn from a power law distribution with index $\alpha = -3$, and a Gaussian FWHM $w_i$, where $W_0$ (ms) is the envelope FWHM and the fractional microshot width $w_i/W_0$ is drawn from